-Unless you’ve ever served as a communications specialist/dispatcher, you likely have little understanding or appreciation for how difficult it can be to gather accurate, coherent information from a frantic caller who may be scared, confused and angry.
-For most callers to place a call to 9-1-1, the stress is significant and emotions are running amuck.
+Unless you’ve ever served as a communications specialist/dispatcher, you likely have little understanding or appreciation for how difficult it can be to gather accurate, coherent, timely information from a frantic caller who may be scared, confused and/or angry.
+For most callers, when placing a call to 9-1-1, the event has occurred that is stressful and emotions are running amuck.
 It is very likely the situational awareness of the civilian caller is being impacted by many of the same barriers that can flaw a responder’s situational awareness – only worse because civilians are not used to dealing with emergencies.

 As the communications specialist hears the stress and anxiety in the voice of the caller, it is a natural response for the specialist’s stress hormones to be released and for the specialist’s stress level to rise as well – not unlike how an excited company officer or commander can convey their stress and anxiety over the radio and impact the stress and anxiety levels of other responders who are listening to the radio.

 As the caller describes the emergency to the communications specialist/dispatcher, they are providing verbal clues and cues – information – that form the situational awareness of the dispatcher about what is happening.
 Stated another way, the caller is “painting a picture” on the mind of the dispatcher about what is happening.
 When the caller’s information is incomplete or the caller cannot be understood (from stress or perhaps a language barrier), there will be “holes” in the dispatcher’s picture of understanding.